tshort/StaticCompiler.jl/README.md

 * The use of Cassette makes it more difficult for Julia to infer some things, and only type-stable code can be statically compiled with this approach.

-* It's only been tested on Linux.
+* It's only been tested on Linux and Windows.

 Finally, this whole approach is young and likely brittle.
 Do not expect it to work for your code.